-Such errors often generate an unexpected negative value; which can cause a loop to continue for a long time (because the termination condition requires a value greater than some positive value) or an array bounds violation.
+Such errors often generate an unexpected negative value, which can cause a loop to continue for a long time (because the termination condition requires a value greater than some positive value) or an array bounds violation.
 The error can sometimes trigger buffer overflows that can be used to execute arbitrary code.

 Applicable language characteristics